hotwax/oms-documentation/Soft Allocation Journey.md

 ## Step 2: Check inventory at each store allowing same day delivery

-For each store offering same-day delivery, utilize the checkCartInventory API to assess the eligibility for the desired product.
+For each store offering same-day delivery, utilize the `checkCartInventory` API to assess the eligibility for the desired product.

-This API provides results indicating the availability or unavailability of same-day delivery based on two key factors:
+This API provides results indicating the availability or unavailability of same-day delivery based on few key factors -

-1. Latitude and longitude of the facility
+1) Latitude and longitude of the facility
-2. Order time compared to the store closing time
+2) Predefined distance under which same day delivery is possible by the carrier (preferred within 50 miles)

 ### Method : `/POST`